TobiasNx/metafacturewiki/Metamorph-User-Guide.md

 ## Addressing Pieces of Data

-The `<data>` tag is a used inside of `<rules>`.
+The `<data>` tag is used inside of `<rules>`.
 It is used to receive literals.
 Use the `source` attribute to address the literal you want to catch.
 The following code would receive the value of any literal with name _literalname_, enclosed in an entity named _entityname_.

 ```xml
 <data source="entityname.literalname" name="newName" />